Dos Pilas: Collapse and abandonment

 Ongoing conflict in the Maya region soon destabilised the whole area following the defeat of Dos Pilasʼ patron Calakmul and in 761 the city was dramatically abandoned after Tamarindito and other Petexbatún centres rebelled against their Dos Pilas overlord.
 A hieroglyphic stairway at Tamarindito mentions the enforced flight of Kʼawiil Chan Kʼinich, who was never mentioned again.
 The Dos Pilas royal family probably transported itself to the more defensible Aguateca, which lies only 10 km to the southeast.
 The violent end of Dos Pilas is evident from the smashed remains of a royal throne recovered from the Bat Palace.
 The entire Petexbatún region was engulfed by warfare in the late 8th century AD until almost all the settlements of the former Dos Pilas kingdom were abandoned.
 The monuments of Ixlú in the central Petén lakes region bear some hieroglyphic texts that closely resemble texts from Dos Pilas, suggesting that the lords of Ixlú may have been refugees from the collapse of the Petexbatún region.

 A small group of refugees occupied Dos Pilas after its abandonment, throwing up hastily built defensive walls constructed from stone stripped from the deserted temples and palaces.
 These palisaded walls formed concentric patterns with no regard for the pre-existing architecture at the site.
 This village was overrun and itself abandoned in the early years of the 9th century AD, at which point the history of Dos Pilas as a settlement ends.

 The collapse of the Dos Pilas state seems to have benefited other sites in the region, such as Itzan, Cancuén and Machaquila, which all demonstrate renewed strength coincident with the fall of the city.

+Comprehensive excavations across the Petexbatún region have defined the core architectural sectors, subterranean karst networks, and emergency defensive modifications at Dos Pilas: